Thiruvananthapuram: Administration

 The Corporation of Thiruvananthapuram or TMC oversees and manages the civic infrastructure of the city's 100 wards.
 Each ward elects a councillor to the Corporation of Thiruvananthapuram.
 TMC has the power to act as the local government of the city.
 TMC is headed by the Mayor, who is elected from among the councillors.
 The Mayor is responsible for the overall supervision and control of the administrative functions of the TMC.
 The corporation discharges its services through standing committees.
 The corporation secretary is an officer appointed by the government, who serves as the administrative head of the TMC and implements the council's decisions based on the resolutions adopted by the council.
 The functions of the Municipal Corporation are managed by seven departments—engineering, health, general administration, council, accounts and revenue.
 For the decentralised role of TMC, eleven Zonal Offices are created.
 The zonal offices are in Fort, Kadakampally, Nemom, Ulloor, Attipra, Thiruvallom, Kazhakkuttom, Sreekaryam, Kudappanakunnu, Vattiyoorkavu and Vizhinjam.
 The functions of the TMC include water supply, drainage and sewerage, sanitation, solid-waste management, and building regulation.
 The Thiruvananthapuram Development Authority is responsible for the statutory planning and development of the greater Thiruvananthapuram region.

 As the seat of the Government of Kerala, Thiruvananthapuram is home to not only the offices of the local governing agencies but also the Kerala Legislative Assembly and the state secretariat, which is housed in the Kerala Government Secretariat complex.
 Thiruvananthapuram has two parliamentary constituencies—Attingal and Thiruvananthapuram—and elects five Members of the Legislative Assembly (MLAs) to the state legislature.

 Law and order

 The Thiruvananthapuram City Police is the main law-enforcement agency in the city.
 It is headed by a commissioner of police.
 The Thiruvananthapuram city police is a division of the Kerala Police, and the administrative control lies with the Kerala Home Ministry.
-Thiruvananthapuram city police are the largest police division in Kerala, and it consists of ten Circle offices and 21 police stations and a sanctioned strength of 3,500 police personnel.
-The Central Prison is the oldest prison in Kerala and the headquarters of Kerala prisons and correctional services.
+Thiruvananthapuram city police is the largest police division in Kerala, and it consists of four subdivisional offices and 24 police stations and a sanctioned strength of 3,500 police personnel.
+The Central Prison is the oldest prison in Kerala and the headquarters of Kerala Prisons and Correctional Services.